chuongmep/Awesome-Dynamo/_sources/DynamoShortcuts/dynshortcuts.md

+# Dynamo Keyboard Shortcuts
-# Workspace view based CTRL key combinations (hold ctrl key and press the additional keys listed):
+## Workspace view based CTRL key combinations (hold ctrl key and press the additional keys listed):

 CTRL + A Select all nodes in workspace.